bitsoal/VASP_HTC_framework/Manual.md

 -------------------------------------------

+**update\_kpoints\_every\_round** (Boolean: Yes or No), optional.
+(Debug is underway)
+For a given structural relaxation step, it may take a few rounds of consecutive optimization to reach the optimization target/criterion.
+If the cell shape or|and volume is|are allowed to optimize, chances are that the change is so significant after a round of optimization that CONTCAR , which will be renamed as POSCAR for the subsequent round of optimization, is inconsistent with the original KPOINTS.
+In this case, KPOINTS should be updated accordingly before the next round of optimization proceeds.
+By setting `update_kpoints_every_round=Yes`, the original KPOINTS will be removed and the new consistent KPOINTS will be created according to the command specified by `kpoints_cmd`.
+These actions happen right after the program moves CONTCAR to POSCAR.
+*Note: (1). `update_kpoints_every_round` currently does not support the sub-directory calculations.
+That is, `sub_dir_cal` should be set to "No" or not specified; (2). `kpoints_cmd` must be provided and define an independent way to create KPOINTS accoriding to POSCAR.*
+Default `pdate_kpoints_every_round=No`

 **skip\_this\_step**, optional.
 (Debug is underway)
 While designing a workflow, you may leave some steps empty/skipped for later use.
 An empty/skipped step can be realized by seting `skip_this_step = Yes`.
 When this tag is on, other tags will be ignored.
 Nevertheless, some compulsory tags need to be set.
 The following template should work well.